-Most of the business owners around Lubbock I deal with exclude coverage for themselves and other owners in their workers’ compensation policy.
+Most of the business owners around Lubbock, exclude coverage for themselves and other executives in their workers’ compensation policy.
 It seems that many owners don’t like the idea of getting hurt or don’t believe that an accident will befall them.

 Group Health Insurance Excludes Workplace Injuries